298: No Such Thing As An Emotional Support Amoeba

 If you lost a right arm, you get 600 pieces of silver.

-Although Robert Louis Stevenson made up almost everything, he made up Shiva My Timbers, he made up the song 15 Men on the Dead Man's Chest, One-Legged Pirates, Parrots.
+Although Robert Louis Stevenson made up almost everything, he made up Shiva My Timbers, he made up the song 15 Men on the Dead Man's Chest, One-Legged Pirates, parrots.
+It's all

-I have found some evidence that pirates and parrots did hang out together.
+I have had some evidence that pirates and parrots did hang out together.
+So the

 And it was a great laugh.